 Lansing Community College in Lansing, Michigan offers a Certificate of Achievement Program (Curriculum Code 1255) in Massage.
 Hands-on experience in relaxation massage, clinical and sports massage, as well as extensive human anatomy/physiology and business management.

 The daytime massage program is a three-semester commitment.
-Daytime students that begin the program in spring semester 2021 will complete the program at the end of fall semester 2021.
+Daytime students that begin the program in fall semester 2021 will complete the program at the end of spring semester 2022.
 Daytime massage classes typically meet 4-5 days per week from 10:10am to 2:00pm.
 The Massage Clinic meets from 10:00am until 2:30pm.
 There are scheduled weekend chair and sports massage events in spring and summer semesters.

 The evening massage program is a four-semester commitment.
 Please call 517-483-1410 for evening program availability.
 Classes typically meet 3-4 evenings per week from 5:40pm to 9:30pm.
 The Massage Clinic meets from 5:40pm until 10:00pm.
 There are several weeks when classes will meet for four days and scheduled weekend chair and sports massage events in for the last two semesters.